 Figure 3 - Creating a new configuration

 Choose the 64-bit platform (x64) and take the 32-bit version settings as the base (Figure 4).
-Visual Studio environment will automatically modify those settings that impact the build mode.
+Visual Studio environment will automatically modify the settings which impact the build mode.

 Figure 4 - Choosing x64 as the platform and loading the Win32 configuration as the base

-You have added the new configuration and now may select the 64-bit configuration version and start compiling the 64-bit application.
+You have now added the new configuration, and may now select the 64-bit configuration version, and start compiling the 64-bit application.
 Figure 5 shows how to choose the 64-bit building configuration.

 Figure 5 - Now you have both the 32-bit and 64-bit configurations

 If you are lucky, you will not have to adjust the 64-bit project.
-But this depends upon the project, its complexity and the number of libraries being used.
+However, this depends upon the project, its complexity, and the number of libraries being used.
 The only thing you should modify right away is the stack size.
-If your project uses the stack of the default size, i.e. 1 Mbyte, you should change it to 2-3 Mbytes for the 64-bit version.
-It is not necessary but it is better to secure yourself from possible issues beforehand.
-If you use the stack of a size different from that by default, you should make it twice-thrice larger for the 64-bit version.
-To do it find and change the parameters Stack Reserve Size and Stack Commit Size in the project settings (see Figure 6).
+If your project uses the default stack size, i.e. 1 Mbyte, you should change it to 2-3 Mbytes for the 64-bit version.
+It is not necessary, but it is better to secure yourself from possible issues beforehand.
+If you use the different to the default stack size, you should make it two, to three times larger for the 64-bit version.
+To do this, find and change the parameters Stack Reserve Size and Stack Commit Size in the project settings (see Figure 6).

 Figure 6 - Location of project settings defining the stack size

-Having the 64-bit configuration of a project does not mean that it will compile well and work at all.
+Having the 64-bit configuration for a project does not automatically mean that it will compile well, or work at all.
 The process of compilation and detection of hidden errors will be discussed in the next lessons.